The Third Biennial Combating Terrorism Technology Startup Challenge (CTTSC3)

 10 entrants from the General Technologies Track, and 13 from the Urban Navigation Technologies Track were selected as finalists.

-The General Technologies Track finalists pitched “live” at the June 17 conference and had in-depth interviews with the judging panel.
+The General Technologies Track finalists pitched “live” at the Innovation Day and had in-depth close-door interviews with the judging panel.

-> CardioScale was awarded the $100,000 first prize for their automatic triage device for mass-casualty events, and
+> CardioScale won the $100,000 first prize for their automatic triage device for mass-casualty events, and

-> Colugo received the $10,000 runners-up prize for their breakthrough loose-wing drone innovation.
+> Colugo won the $10,000 runners-up prize for their breakthrough loose-wing drone innovation.

-The Urban Navigation Technologies Track finalists conducted live technology trials at the Urban Navigation Festival, held in southern Israel October 21 to 25, and the prizes were awarded based on system performance in a simulated urban operation.
+The Urban Navigation Technologies Track finalists conducted live technology trials at the Urban Navigation Festival, held in a secure simulated urban environment in southern Israel.
+Prizes were based on system performance in a simulated operation.

 > Elbit Systems Land & C4I navigated their way to the $100,000 first prize with their SmarTrack solution, and